finos/common-cloud-controls/docs/governance/steering/elections.md

 ### Bootstrap Election

-In the [bootstrap] process (which does not follow the guidelines set forth here) four (4) seats will be allocated for 364-day terms, to stagger all future elections.
+In the [bootstrap] process (which does not follow the guidelines set forth here) four (4) seats will be allocated for 364-day terms, to stagger all future [elections].
 The committee will be responsible for self-allocation of these seats.

 ### Emeritus Term